TrevorBivi/Old-School-RuneScape-Bot-API/README.md

 https://www.dropbox.com/s/ay4ijbdlij2alcp/spin%20bot%20required%20files.zip?dl=0

 #### Example spin bot warning
-This example bot is not currently in a state where it can be garanteed safe to run for a long time.
-A human still needs to stop the program every now and then to simulate a human taking a break.
+This example bot is a proof of concept.
+If you want to run it a lot you should stop it for a few hours every now and then to simulate a human taking a break.
+Althought it's still a lot more human-looking than most bots that go undetected, I'd still recommend using the concepts displayed in the example to improve the humanness.